-Currently, the subject parcel is improved with the Shands Recovery Center.
-The property is in Zone A of the Transportation Mobility Program Area (TMPA) and is within the UF Context Area.
+Currently, the subject parcel is vacant.
+The property is located in Zone A of the Transportation Mobility Program Area (TMPA) and within the UF Context Area.

-The current County zoning of Highway Oriented Business and Hospital/Medical allow for the development of institutional medical offices and commercial uses.
+The current County zoning of Highway Oriented Business allow for the development of commercial uses.
 The full list of allowed uses are included in Appendix D of this report.

-The proposed rezoning would remove the existing Alachua County zoning districts and would replace them with an urban transect zone district U7.
+The proposed rezoning would remove the existing Alachua County zoning district and would replace it with an urban transect zone district U7.
 The proposed urban transect zone U7 would increase the density of the site to 50 units per acre by right and 60 units per acre with bonus.
-It would also allow for the introduction of a residential component to the site as well as allow the existing non-residential medical service use to continue.
+It would also allow for the introduction of a residential component to the site.
 The increase in density and the expansion of uses is consistent with the existing uses in the area and the projected growth and development pattern.
 Furthermore, U7 zoning already exists within a quarter of a mile north of the subject parcel.